theislab/scib/README.md

 60 batches of gene expression and chromatin accessibility data.

 We created the python module `scIB` to streamline the integration process and to integrate it into a scanpy workflow.
-Furthermore, we created an environment to allow an easy integration of R integration methods into the scanpy workflow.
+Furthermore, we created an environment to allow easy integration of R integration methods into the scanpy workflow.

 The scib python module is in the folder scIB.
 It can be installed using `pip install -e .` run in the root directory.